 It’s hard to talk about sex.

-It’s not something you learned how to do1 Plus, because of The Sex Myth, this conversation feels more difficult and awkward than most.
-Even for me!
+It’s not something most of us were taught to do.
+Plus, because of The Sex Myth, this conversation feels more difficult and awkward than most.
+Even for us sex educators!

 When I read My Life on the Swingset, I identified with some many of the author’s experiences, lessons, and realizations.
 During these juicy discoveries, I wondered if my beau experienced similar thoughts and feelings.
 When I eventually blurted out my question, I stumbled over my words and rambled a lot.
 He felt awkward and taken off-guard (we were walking out of the subway with 100 other people so you know…don’t do that).